 Revenues can be increased by a good brand promise.

 Example: Apple products are more expensive than products with the same functionality from other manufacturers.
-Apple has succeeded in establishing its brand in the premium price segment.
-Apple customers are aware that they are paying a premium that cannot be justified in material terms.
-They pay this premium primarily for the fact that it allows them to lead and display a certain lifestyle.
+Apple has succeeded in establishing its brand in the upmarket price segment.
+Apple customers are aware that they are paying a surcharge that cannot be justified by material reasons.
+They pay this extra fee, above all, for being able to show a certain lifestyle.
 The same applies to customers of Porsche, Louis Vuitton, Rolex and Armani, but also to Coca-Cola and Red Bull.

-Branding works not only in business with consumers (B-to-C), but also in inter-business relationships (B-to-B).
+Branding works not only in business with consumers (B-to-C), but also in business-to-business (B-to-B).

 Example: The German ERP provider SAP from Walldorf has achieved an enormously high global market share through branding.
-Even though SAP is not among the low-cost providers, many companies choose SAP because most others have chosen SAP.
-The teams in which the decision is made (buying centers) buy personal security: no one should be able to prove to them that they have chosen an outsider as their provider.
+Even if SAP is not among the low-cost providers, many companies choose SAP because most of the others have chosen SAP.
+The teams in which the decision is made (Buying Centers) buy themselves personal security: no one should be able to prove to them that they have chosen an exotic.

 Conclusion: The importance of a clear brand promise